trisacrypto/trisa/docs/content/testnet/certs-cli.en.md

 ---
-title: "Certificates CLI"
+title: "Creating Test Certificates"
 date: 2022-06-28T15:45:48-04:00
 lastmod: 2022-06-28T19:34:20-04:00
 description: "Using the Certificates Tool and Local Disk Certificate Management and Test CA"
 weight: 80
 ---

+In the process of testing your TRISA implementation, you may wish to generate some test certificates (e.g. for use in unit testing).
+The TRISA engineers have created a command line tool for this purpose, which can be found in the [`trisacrypto/directory` repository](https://github.com/trisacrypto/directory).

-The Certificates command line client under the Directory Service is a utility designed to create local disk certificate management and test Certificate Authority (CA) for testing purposes.
-The code is located under `cmd/certs`.
+The Certificates command line client is a utility designed for local disk certificate management and test Certificate Authority (CA) for testing purposes.
+The code is located under [`cmd/certs`](https://github.com/trisacrypto/directory/tree/main/cmd/certs).
 To install the latest version of the Certificates CLI, you must have [Go installed](https://go.dev/doc/install) on your computer.
 The following command will install the latest version of the CLI:

 ```
 $ go install github.com/trisacrypto/directory/cmd/certs@latest
 ```

-Alternatively, to install the Certificate CLI from the Directory Project root, run the following:
+Alternatively, to install the Certificate CLI from the `trisacrypto/directory` root, first clone the Directory repository and then run the following:

 ```
 $ go install ./cmd/certs